Property in Spain

-For family fun with a bucket and spade on the beach there’s really nowhere better.
+For family fun with a bucket and spade on the beach there’s really nowhere better than the Spanish costas.
 If you want to sit in a bar eating little plates of delicious food, you will love it.
 If you fancy early retirement in warm sunshine even in January, the occasional round of golf, the grandchildren just a couple of hours flying time away, yep, this is the place.

-On the mainland there is the long northern coast on the Bay of Biscay, where relatively few us buy, even though it’s uncrowded and has cultured and lively cities like Bilbao and Santander.
-Then there is the choice of east and south coasts on the warmer Mediterranean, from the hip and trendy Costa Brava right down to the blingy Costa del Sol.
+On the mainland there are great properties along the northern coast on the Bay of Biscay, where relatively few us buy, even though it’s uncrowded and has cultured and has lively cities like Bilbao and Santander.
+Then there is the choice of east and south coasts on the warmer Mediterranean, from the hip and trendy Costa Brava down through the Costa Blanca, Murcia and Almeria to the blingy Costa del Sol.

 Don’t forget the interior – it’s more mountainous and far less populated than inland Britain so if you’re looking for a slice of the country, your own vineyard maybe, inland Spain might be a good place to start your property search.